 After each round of optimal refinement, we evaluated the generated solutions and testing pools.
 Using the ground truth test set, we analyzed the performance changes of the solutions in each round.
 Meanwhile, the ground truth code was used to assess the changes in the testing pools.
 As shown in Figure \ref{fig:max_acc}, the accuracy of both the solutions and testing pools improved simultaneously.
 This demonstrates that ThinkCoder is capable of generating continuously optimized test cases while also refining the quality of the solutions.

-\subsection{Hyperparameters study}
+\subsection{Hyperparameters Study}

 We conducted hyperparameter selection experiments on the MBPP dataset.
 As shown in Figure \ref{fig:parameter}(a), models exhibit optimal performance at different temperature settings.
-LLama2-7B-Chat, CodeQwen1.5-7B-Chat and Kimi improve in Pass@1 as temperature increases, while GPT-4-Turbo and GPT-4o perform better at lower temperatures.
-As depicted in Figure \ref{fig:parameter}(b), the Pass@k performance of various base LLMs improves with an increasing exploration budget $k$, highlighting the models' ability to find optimal solutions.
-However, the performance eventually levels off, suggesting that the Pass@k performance of these models will eventually stabilize.
-As shown in Figure \ref{fig:parameter}(c), Pass@1 performance of base LLMs improves with increasing refinement iterations $n$, following a trend similar to the budget curve during exploration.
-However, exploration consistently achieves greater performance gains, underscoring the importance of optimizing the LLM’s answer selection ability for better code quality.
-For the hyperparameter study of $\theta$ and $m$, please refer to Appendix \ref{sec:hyperparameter}.
+LLama2-7B-Chat, CodeQwen1.5-7B-Chat, and Kimi improve in Pass@1 as temperature increases, while GPT-4-Turbo and GPT-4o perform better at lower temperatures.
+Figure \ref{fig:parameter}(b) indicates that Pass@k performance of base LLMs improves with increasing exploration budget $k$ but eventually stabilizes.
+Figure \ref{fig:parameter}(c) shows that Pass@1 performance improves with more refinement iterations $n$, but exploration gains are more significant.
+For details on hyperparameters $\theta$ and $m$, see Appendix \ref{sec:hyperparameter} and \ref{sec:param}.